 Right on Target Analysis

-NanoScope Services offers 3 high end services in sample preparation and Analysis.
+NanoScope Services offers 3 high-end FIB sampling services for sample preparation and Analysis.

-Focused Ion Beam (FIB) provides many possibilities for preparing sections not possible using more conventional mechanical polishing or sectioning methods.
+NanoScopes’s Focused Ion Beam (FIB) sampling service provides many possibilities for preparing sections not possible using more conventional mechanical polishing or sectioning methods.
 We work with clients across the UK, Europe and Middle East time zones.

 Ion Beam imaging may be done with secondary electrons or ions and offers greater materials contrast than SEM imaging.
 Unlike electrons, the information comes from the top few nm’s of the sample, and resolutions are comparable at 5nm’s or less.